Home > Resources > How to move iPhone pictures to laptop

 If you are using a MacBook, you can refer to how to transfer photos from iPhone to MacBook.

-1. Connect your iPhone to your laptop using the original USB cable.
+2. Connect the iPhone to your laptop using the original USB cable.

-5. Select photos to transfer from iPhone to laptop.
-Right-click Apple iPhone and select Import pictures and video.
-In the pop-up window, choose to import all new photos and videos to laptop or select specific items for transfer.
+Right-click on Apple iPhone and select Import pictures and video.
+In the pop-up window, you can choose to either import all new photos and videos to laptop, or select specific items for transfer.

 • Select Review, organize, and group items to import to view and check the photos you want from categorized folders, then click Import to transfer them to your laptop.

-• Select Import all new items now, then click Import to transfer your entire iPhone photo library to your laptop for storage.
+• Select Import all new items now, then click Import to download your entire photo library.

 Note: